Azure/azure-sdk-for-js/sdk/developersigning/azure-developer-signing-rest/README.md

 Azure Developer Signing is a service that provides managed artifact signing for all.

+Use the package of Azure Developer Signing to:

+> Perform signing of bits and access signing related information.

 **Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**

 Key links: